xu-yuan1/openvino-docs/pages/openvino_docs_OV_UG_supported_plugins_GPU_RemoteTensor_API.rst

 I420 color format can be processed in a similar way

-Context & queue sharing
+Context & Queue Sharing
 ~~~~~~~~~~~~~~~~~~~~~~~

-The GPU plugin supports creation of shared context from ``cl_command_queue`` handle.
-In that case opencl context handle is extracted from the given queue via OpenCL™ API, and the queue itself is used inside the plugin for further execution of inference primitives.
+The GPU plugin supports creation of shared context from the ``cl_command_queue`` handle.
+In that case, the ``opencl`` context handle is extracted from the given queue via OpenCL™ API, and the queue itself is used inside the plugin for further execution of inference primitives.
 Sharing the queue changes the behavior of the ``:ref:`ov::InferRequest::start_async() <doxid-classov_1_1_infer_request_1a5a05ae4352f804c865e11f5d68b983d5>``` method to guarantee that submission of inference primitives into the given queue is finished before returning control back to the calling thread.

-This sharing mechanism allows to do pipeline synchronization on the app side and avoid blocking the host thread on waiting for the completion of inference.
+This sharing mechanism allows performing pipeline synchronization on the app side and avoiding blocking the host thread on waiting for the completion of inference.
 The pseudo-code may look as follows:

 .. raw:: html